saigerutherford/CPC_ML_tutorial/README.md

-# Machine Learning with Normative Modeling Tutorial CPC 2021
+# Machine Learning with Normative Modeling Tutorial
+# Computational Psychiatry Course 2021
 This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) on September 18th, 2021.

-This repository is a group effort by [Thomas Wolfers](https://twitter.com/ThomasWolfers), [Saige Rutherford](https://twitter.com/being_saige), and [Mariam Zabihi](https://twitter.com/m_zabihi).
+This repository is a group effort by [Saige Rutherford](https://twitter.com/being_saige), [Thomas Wolfers](https://twitter.com/ThomasWolfers), and [Mariam Zabihi](https://twitter.com/m_zabihi).

 We will be running all of our code in Google Colab python notebooks.
 These are essentially Jupyter notebooks run in the :cloud: *cloud* :cloud:.
 Running our code using Colab will save us from dealing with python library installation and virtual environment setup.